BlockchainCommons/SmartCustody/Docs/Practices.md

 At the least, write them down somewhere and store it ... but it's better to have them in your transaction coordinator to maximize its accessibility to you.

+### Lose a Multisig Key, Move the Funds

+If you have a multisig account, such as a 2-of-3, you can often lose one or more keys and still access the money.
+Don't count on this, especially if you only have the minimum number of keys to access the account remaining.

+As _soon_ as you notice the missing key or keys, move all of the funds to a new account that you have all the keys for.

+Otherwise, you may now be facing a SPOF, where a single key loss could result in the loss of your account.

 ### Keep Your Cords

 If your hardware wallets have special cords (anything but USB-A or USB-C), keep those cords with the wallets.
 Do this even if means that you have to buy extra cords.
 Having to search for cords when you want to use a wallet will just discourage you from maintaining the #SmartCustody of your assets.